 We have prepared a comprehensive GI Plan to guide the siting, implementation, tracking, and reporting of GI projects over the next several decades.
 Development of the GI Plan is required by our Municipal Regional Stormwater National Pollutant Discharge Elimination System Permit.

 The GI Plan describes our methodology to identify and prioritize areas for implementing GI, and estimates targets that will be addressed by GI through2040.
 The Plan includes maps of prioritized areas and potential project opportunities; and lays out our GI implementation strategy.

 Sarah Scheidt, Regulatory Compliance Manager, WWTP (Environmental Services Division)

 Looking for Green Infrastructure information to share with your community?
 Are you a teacher seeking resources for your classroom?
 Visit Flows to Bay for teacher resources and more.

 In 2019, Public Works staff installed improved safety and Green Infrastructure elements in the intersections of:

 - 9th Avenue and Delaware Street

-Improvements include: Pedestrian crosswalks, ADA-compliant ramps, and curb extensions that include Green Infrastructure for stormwater management to reduce pollutants flowing to the bay, creating a healthier environment for everyone.
+Improvements included: Pedestrian crosswalks, ADA-compliant ramps, and curb extensions with Green Infrastructure for stormwater management to reduce pollutants flowing to the bay, creating a healthier environment for everyone.